AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 * Read in the "rubik" gets the next entry: 1000.
 * Read in the "cube" gets the first entry `>` = 1000: it finds 2000.
 * Read in the "rubik" gets the first entry `>` = 2000: end of the list.
-* Finally, we can stop searching.
+* Finally, you can stop searching.

 The only document found that contains both terms is 200, as in the example below: